nbarendes/FCND-Controls/README.md

   return momentCmd;
 ```

-This part is implemented in QuadControl::RollPitchControl:
+- This part is implemented in QuadControl::RollPitchControl:

+The roll-pitch controller is a P controller responsible for commanding the roll and pitch rates ( pqrCmd.x and pqrCmd.y) in the body frame.

 ```cpp
 V3F QuadControl::RollPitchControl(V3F accelCmd, Quaternion<float> attitude, float collThrustCmd)